 Second, fairness concerns would need to account for the effects on the attentiveness measures, which were collected unbeknownst to workers.
-When motivated by their own personal interest with higher piece rates, workers do not change their attentiveness; it is consequently unclear why they would then alter it when motivated by a desire to improve output for the employer.
+When motivated by their own personal interest with higher piece rates, workers do not change their attentiveness; it is unclear why they would alter it when motivated by a desire to improve output for the employer.
 Moreover, these measures are unlikely to reflect an attempt to increase plate quality; treated workers spend less time per plate, speeding through faster to satisfy minimum standards to earn more money.

 Third, under these alternative mechanisms, we would expect there to be some impact of the pay schedule announcement.
 Even if fairness concerns are more salient after payment is delivered, given the magnitude of our treatment effects post payment, one might expect at least some response (even if muted) when the news is delivered on day 5.
-However, in the results above, we consistently see no evidence of effects in the announcement period.
-In a more detailed test, Table VI Cols.
-1-2 show difference-in-differences regressions comparing the output of the treatment group to that of the control group on the day after the announcement (Cash \times 1 day post announcement) and the day after that (Cash \times 2 days post announcement).
-In contrast to a fairness concerns story, the announcement effect coefficients are not positive; rather, they are small and statistically insignificant.
-The upper bound on the 95% confidence interval for the effect immediately after the announcement is 0.055 SD (Col. 1).
-In contrast, the average treatment effect in the post-pay period is 0.110 SD (Col. 2).
-We can reject that this coefficient equals the announcement effects at the 1% level.
+However, in the results, we consistently see no evidence of effects in the announcement period.
+In a more detailed test, Table VI, columns (1) and (2) show differencein-differences regressions comparing the output of the treatment group to that of the control group on the day after the announcement (Cash \times 1 day post announcement) and the day after that (Cash \times 2 days post announcement).20 In contrast to a fairness concerns story, the announcement effect coefficients are not positive, and they are small and statistically insignificant.
+The upper bound on the 95% confidence interval for the effect immediately after the announcement is 0.055 std. dev. (column (1)).
+In contrast, the average treatment effect in the post-pay period is 0.110 std. dev. (column (2)).
+We can reject that this coefficient equals the announcement effect at the 1% level.

 Fourth, we test whether the control group decreases effort after interim payments are delivered to treatment workers.
-Recall that we further randomized the treatment group to receive the interim payment on day 8 (Wave A) vs. day 9 (Wave B) (Appendix Figure A.5).
+Recall that we further randomized the treatment group to receive the interim payment on day 8 (Wave A) versus day 9 (Wave B) (Online Appendix Figure A.5).
 If workers who are paid later than others feel treated unfairly, then on day 9, control group workers should also feel treated more unfairly relative to the Wave B treatment workers (who have not yet received cash in their pockets but will be paid that evening).
 However, we see no evidence that control workers work less hard than Wave B treatment workers on day 9.
-In Table VI Cols.
-3-4, the coefficient showing the difference between Wave B treated workers on day 9 relative to control workers is close to zero and insignificant.21
+In Table VI, columns (3) and (4), the coefficient showing the difference between Wave B treated workers on day 9 relative to control workers is close to zero and insignificant.21